Voiced labiodental flap: Occurrence

-The labiodental flap is found primarily in Central Africa, in as many as a few hundred languages found in the Chadic family (Margi, Tera), Ubangian (Ngbaka, Ma'bo, Sera), Mbum (eg Kare), Central Sudanic (Mangbetu, Kresh), and Bantoid (Ngwe, some Shona dialects).
+A labiodental flap is found primarily in Central Africa, in as many as a few hundred languages found in the Chadic family (Margi, Tera), Ubangian (Ngbaka, Ma'bo, Sera), Mbum (e.g. Kare), Central Sudanic (Mangbetu, Kresh), and Bantoid (Ngwe, some Shona dialects).
 It is extremely rare outside Africa, though it has been reported from Sika in Flores.

 The bilabial flap is a variant of the labiodental flap in several languages, including Mono.
 This sound involves striking the upper lip rather than the upper teeth.
 The two sounds are not known to contrast in any language; the term labial flap can be used as a broader description encompassing both sounds.

 In Sika, the flap is heard in careful pronunciation, but it may also be realized as a voiced labiodental stop, [b̪], or an affricate.
 It contrasts with both a bilabial and a labiodental fricative: